aberhamm/cabernai-web/apps/strapi/README.md

 - Remove packages you don't need from `package.json` and reinstall dependencies.
 - In `docker-compose.yml` change top-level name "dev-templates" (optionally network name too) according to project name to overcome name clashes in dev's computers.
+- For production deployment, it's recommended to use external file storage (Cloudinary or AWS S3) as configured in the deployment guide.
-- For Heroku deployment you have to create S3 bucket and set up ENV variables (Heroku removes uploaded files after dyno restart).
+- For legacy Heroku deployment you have to create S3 bucket and set up ENV variables (Heroku removes uploaded files after dyno restart).

 _[After this preparation is done, delete this section]_

 ### Environment variables

+**For Production Deployment:** Use the unified environment approach via `scripts/deploy/env-generator.sh` from the project root.
+This creates a single comprehensive `.env` file that automatically loads into both Strapi and UI containers.
+See [README-DEPLOYMENT.md](../../README-DEPLOYMENT.md) for complete deployment guide.

-Copy & rename `.env.example` to `.env` and fill or update the values (most of the values are already set to default values, but you probably want to tweak them for your needs).
+**For Local Development:** Copy & rename `.env.example` to `.env` in this directory and fill or update the values (most values are already set to defaults, but you may want to tweak them for your needs).

 ### Run locally in dev mode (with hot-reloading)